 Face coverings save lives, either by preventing SARS-CoV-2 infection or by reducing the viral infectious load.
 They are not infallible (so keep your distance!), but a profoundly important pillar of pandemic control.
 Why is the debate still going on?
 Read this Nature news feature by Lynne Peeples.

 Lipsitch M, Grad YH, Sette A, Crotty S. Cross-reactive memory T cells and herd immunity to SARS-CoV-2.
 Nat Rev Immunol (2020). https://doi.org/10.1038/s41577-020-00460-4

 It is not clear if cross-reactive T cell memory (which largely originates from previous exposure to circulating common cold coronaviruses) affects COVID-19 disease severity in SARS-CoV-2 infected individuals.
-In this Perspective articles, the authors reflect on the immunological and epidemiological aspects and implications of pre-existing cross-reactive immune memory to SARS-CoV-2,
+In this Perspective article, the authors reflect on the immunological and epidemiological aspects and implications of pre-existing cross-reactive immune memory to SARS-CoV-2.